 Recreational facilities and equipment are usually available seven days a week.
 The operating schedule will vary depending on time of year and in conjunction with closings of the University.

-We are the largest employer of students
+We are the largest employer of students on campus with opportunities for leadership in these areas:

 - Patron Assistant

 - Group Exercise Instructor

 - Personal Trainer

 - Intramural Sports Official

 - Outdoor Program Assistant

 - Club Sports Officer

 - Graduate Assistant

 UNIVERSITY HEALTH SERVICES